 Prepare!
 Get together all the documents related to your case.
 This includes bills, prescriptions, x-rays, scans, and any communication between you and your provider.
 Having a copy of your medical records including pre-surgical screening and operative reports is also crucial.
 When it comes to malpractice cases, there’s no such thing as too much information.

 Not sure whether you want to file right away or not?
 Here’s the thing.
 Medical malpractice cases have to follow a strict statute of limitations.
 The law says you have two years to file your lawsuit.
+And medical malpractice lawsuits can take more time than you might expect.
+So if you think you have a case, typically your best move is to get the ball rolling ASAP.

 Nerve Damage Lawsuit Settlements